christophdanger/xpress/README.md

 └── README.md                   # This file
 ```

-## Setup Development Environment
+# Getting Started with Frappe Development

 You can follow the detailed guide here [Frappe Docker - Development](https://github.com/frappe/frappe_docker/blob/main/docs/development.md), but the following is a concise version to get up and running with a local development environment using Docker, VS Code, and Dev Containers:

-Here’s a revised, concise, and organized guide to getting started with Frappe development.
-Technical details are preserved, and essential points are highlighted for easy understanding.

----

-# Getting Started with Frappe Development

 ## Prerequisites